Hackit-Playbook/HAL/_posts/2017-05-03-Phase 3 - Build.md

 ---
 layout: post
-title: Phase 1 - Discover
+title: Phase 3 - Build
 ---

 The discover phase enables you to form a team around a clear understanding of a problem.